 The Importance of Eating Before Your Workout

 Whether you eat or don’t eat before exercise, research shows that the body burns the same amount of fat.
 However, you can actually cause muscle loss if you regularly workout on an empty stomach.
 When you’re hungry, your body goes into survival mode and draws protein from muscle instead of from your kidneys and liver, where the body normally looks for protein.
 When this happens, you lose muscle mass, which can ultimately slow your metabolism and make it harder for you to lose weight.
 Plus, if you exercise on an empty stomach, you’re not giving yourself the fuel you need to power through an intense training session.
+We recommend tracking your food intake with a meal journal app to make sure you are getting the best results.

 Eat Healthy Carbs Before a Workout